vaadin/platform-in-test-script/README.md

 check_code() : checks the HTTP return value of the server.

 check_message() : check if the string that implies that the server launched correctly is in the output file.

+check_playwright() : check if Playwright is already installed.

 fail() : gets called if there are any errors.